SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 In a healthy project, every time you look at the board, something should be different than the last time you looked at it.

-In the Kanban system, there is concept of a WIP limit.
+In the Kanban system, there is the concept of a WIP limit.
 The rule is that only a certain number of tasks may be in any workflow step at time.
-If a task gets stuck and hasn't moved for some time, the team must come together and work together to get the task unstuck, as well as addressing any systemic issues that causes the work to stop.
+If a task gets stuck and hasn't moved for some time, the team must come together and work together to get the task unstuck, as well as address any systemic issues that caused the work to stop.

 While delivering a project, the team gets a good feeling every time a task makes it to the Done column.
-The team will feel troubled and step in to solve things if task aren't flowing through to completion.
+The team will feel troubled and step in to solve things if tasks aren't flowing through to completion.

 This way of working is fantastic for people and teams who value their time!
 This is a huge perk.
-Optimizing for efficiency saves a ton of money, and helps projects to be very economical about how much time is spent on a project.
+Optimizing for efficiency saves a ton of money, and helps projects to be economical about how much time is spent on a project.

 ---